markiantorno/susu/README.md

 # susu
-Susu is a lightweight tool that that maps data from spreadsheets to Kotlin classes.
+susu is a lightweight tool that that maps data from spreadsheets to Kotlin classes.

 ### Basic Use
 Annotate the fields in your Kotlin class with the `@CellInfo` annotation, specifying the column to map data from.